MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/control-flow.md

 ### RUS pattern for single qubit rotation about an irrational axis

-In a typical use case, the following Q# operation implements a rotation around an irrational axis of $(I + 2i Z)/\sqrt{5}$ on the Bloch sphere.
+In a typical use case, the following Q# operation implements a rotation around an irrational axis of :::no-loc text="$(I + 2i Z)/\sqrt{5}$"::: on the Bloch sphere.
 This is accomplished by using a known RUS pattern:

 ```qsharp
 operation ApplyVRotationUsingRUS(qubit : Qubit) : Unit {